redwards24/ADSB-Injection-Detection/Dataset Collection and Attack Generation/Collection and Attack Generation/README.md

 CreateAirportSets.java is used to combine the authentic and attack samples into a singular, airport specific file.

 CreateTrainingSet.java is used to combine the authentic and attack samples from every airport into a single file.

+## Dataset Attacks
+Python 3.13 was used when generating the attacks on the authentic samples.
+The three attack files can be found in the python folder.
+PM.py is for path modification, GI.py for ghost injection, and VD.py for velocity drift.
+The java scripts are setup to call these files to automatically generate the attacks.